aerospike-community/aerospike-client-hhvm/doc/aerospike.md

     const POLICY_COMMIT_LEVEL_ALL;    // return success after committing all replicas (default) const POLICY_COMMIT_LEVEL_MASTER; // return success after committing the master replica

+    // Determines a handler for writing values of unsupported type into bins
+    // Set OPT_SERIALIZER to one of the following: const SERIALIZER_NONE;
+    const SERIALIZER_PHP; // default handler
+    const SERIALIZER_JSON;
+    const SERIALIZER_USER;

     // OPT_SCAN_PRIORITY can be set to one of the following: const SCAN_PRIORITY_AUTO;   //The cluster will auto adjust the scan priority const SCAN_PRIORITY_LOW;    //Low priority scan.